linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Part III - Company Valuation/Chapter 11 - Conclusions.md

 In my opinion, the financial crisis cannot be attributed to a shareholder-oriented capitalism but to its distortion: the problem has been the passage from a long-term perspective to a short-term perspective.
 Indeed, one of the most fundamental principles in the shareholders' value creation perspective states that the company's capability to create shareholder value in the long period is not the same as maximization of its short-term profits.
 Often the choice to maximize the shareholders' value in the long-term perspective is irreconcilable with the choice of maximizing the shareholders' value in the short-term period.
 Consequently, if the value creation in the long-term is confused with the profit in the short-term, it generates a great problem capable of damaging the shareholders' interests as well as the stakeholders' interests.
 Therefore, the main problem is not the shareholders' value but the short-term perspective of some managers.
 The best managers do not make decisions able to maximize the profit in the short-term by destroying the company's capability to create value in the long-term.
 Indeed, the main aim in the shareholder-oriented capitalism is to maximize a company value for a current, as well as, future shareholder.
 Also, the best managers know that the company's capability to create value over time in the long-term perspective implies the development of the company's fundamentals rather than accounting and financial make-up to increase the short-term profits by pushing-up the current share price.
 Finally, the best managers know well that the maximization of the shareholders' value implies the maximization of the stakeholders' value as well.
 Indeed, we should consider the three main categories of stakeholders: employees, customers, suppliers.

 With regards to the employees, a company that attempts to increase the profits by reducing the employees' benefits, will have extreme difficulty in engaging and maintaining high quality employees.
 The lower quality of employees means products of a lower quality and therefore it results in lower customer satisfaction with lower revenues and profit for the shareholders.
 Today, one of the most important company's resource for its success in business is human capital.
 In the context characterized by strongly skilled employees, the capacity of the company to attract and to retain the best employees is often the key to success in the long-term.
 Therefore, in the shareholder's perspective the company's ability to attract and to retain quality employees on the basis of their satisfaction means high productivity that, in turn, results in higher value creation in the long-term.
 Only on the short term can the company produce profits against its employees.
-But it a myopic strategy that it leads to value destruction in the long-term and then to the company's failure.
+But it is a myopic strategy that leads to value destruction in the long-term and then to the company's failure.

 With regards to customers, the company's ability to compete in the business is strictly functional of the alignment between products characteristics and customers' expectations.
 If the company wants to sell the current products as well as the future product generations of product, they must be in line with the customers' expectations in terms of its quality and price.
 Customers can be fooled once at the most.
 This strategy can, at the most, increase the revenues but only in the short-term.
 Anyway, it deeply damages the reputation of the brand with negative effects on the company's capability to create value over time.
 Consequently, the company's capability to create value over time for shareholders implies the value creation for customers also.